Adjectival/icondex/readme.md

 ## Visit [here](https://adjectival.github.io/icondex/) to view the site.

 ## Known Issues
-Search is under development.
+Search feature is under development.
+App interface is under development.

 ## Technologies Used
 - Development: CSS3 compiled with Sass, Bourbon on the JQuery with a pinch of Saffron
-- Design: Sketch, JQuery
+- Design: Sketch, HTML5
 - Testing: Atom, Chrome

 ### Support and contact details